ARTbio/Run-Galaxy/docs/Docker_GalaxyKickStart.md

 code is sh and can be found in the /usr/bin/env environment
 2. set -e says to the sh interpreter to exit the run at first error (to avoid catastrophes)
 3. prompts "Now pulling the galaxykickstart docker image from DockerHub"
+  bis: stop the galaxy services (galaxy, postgresql, slurm, nginx,...) that were deployed before with ansible
 4. Pulls (Downloads) the Docker Image `artbio/biologiegenome` from the [DockerHub repository](https://hub.docker.com/r/artbio/biologiegenome/)
 5. reports this action to the terminal